Redawt/f4-frost-guide/intro.md

 ## Credits
-- [The Midnight Ride Guide](https://themidnightride.github.io/index.html) which heavily inspired this guide.
+- [The Midnight Ride Guide](https://themidnightride.moddinglinked.com/index.html) which heavily inspired this guide.
 A lot of sections from my guide are identical to the Midnight Ride Guide.
-If you are planning to make a non-FROST Fallout 4 setup, you should use their guide.
+If you are planning to make a non-FROST Fallout 4 setup, you should use The Midnight Ride.
 - [u/Kanonking](https://www.reddit.com/user/Kanonking) for making the first proper FROST guide back in 2019 which inspired me and others to make our own guides
-- [Argonn](https://www.nexusmods.com/fallout4/users/37574150?tab=user+files) for putting together a FROST Guide which was more comprehensible then previous guides
+- [Argon](https://www.nexusmods.com/fallout4/users/37574150?tab=user+files) for putting together a FROST Guide which was more comprehensible then previous guides
 - [krrptd](https://www.nexusmods.com/fallout4/users/35409570) for providing his load order which inspired other FROST guides, and for making the FROST Cell Fixes
 - [BSJ Prophet](https://www.nexusmods.com/fallout4/users/103241948) for making Frost Plus and for always helping me out
 - [Naugrim04](https://www.nexusmods.com/fallout4/users/6324000) for creating FROST
-- Greslin for managing the FROST PANPC patch
+- [Greslin](https://fallout.wiki/wiki/Mod:Greslin) for managing the FROST PANPC patch
 - All of our users over at the FROST Discord